vlimki/tuillama/README.md

 * Ollama
 * `pandoc` and a default browser (`xdg-open` on Linux) for previewing messages
 * `xclip` for clipboard integration
-* `latexmk` and the LaTeX toolkit for previewing messages
+* `lualatex` and the LaTeX toolkit for previewing messages (I will eventually make the LaTeX engine configurable)

 Optional